District library releases calendar of activities - Register Herald

 Spring Storytime Registration Begins

 The Eaton Branch of the Preble County District Library has begun registration for the spring session of storytimes.
-The spring session will run from March 6 to April 11.
+The spring session will run through April 11.
 There are seven PCDL branches and program schedules vary, so residents are advised to call their local branch, or check the event calendar, to see what programs are being offered.
 Call the Eaton library at 456-4331 or email at youthservices@preblelibrary.org with any questions.

 •Mother Goose Baby/Toddler Storytime (ages birth to 3 years) – Wednesday or Thursday morning at 10:30 a.m.
 30-minute class.